 LED savings are showing up mainly in not having to buy a lot of fluorescent bulbs and ballasts.
 KW savings were absorbed in the first few years by repaying the loan but will now be showing up as electric savings this year.
 No data yet.

 Robin described the boiler replacement project at BSE that Mohawk has received capital spending approval from Shelburne and Buckland for about $175,000.
 Current plan is for an engineer to begin designing a new oil fired system in January.
 The committee asked whether it might be possible to explore feasibility of an air source heat pump heating/cooling system, or perhaps a hybrid system in which the larger spaces would be oil heated and the classrooms & offices served by mini-splits.
 The mini-splits could be funded by a competitive round Green Communities grant.
 Robin will ask her engineer whether mini-splits are worth exploring for classrooms.
 Andrew will contact Mark Rabinsky and float this as a possible Green Communities competitive grant project.
+Tom asked whether there is an electric boiler option to replace the oil fired boiler.

 Tom thought that Mark’s priority idea for Shelburne is mini-splits for the Highway Garage.
 The Green Communities grant RFP is coming out in January.
 Timeline will be short.